IndigoCurnick/website/blog/2024/2024-01-13/the_basis_of_knowledge.md

 ## Is Logic Itself Empirical?

-Putnam raises several arguments that logic is in fact empirical in Philosophy of Logic and Is Logic Empirical.
+Putnam raises several arguments that logic is in fact empirical in _Philosophy of Logic_ and _Is Logic Empirical_.
 Let's summarise them first.

 We generally think of logical truths as a special case of necessary truths, but Putnam points out that we now reject certain claims which were once thought necessary.
 Claims about straight parallel lines in geometry are now not only considered maybe false in some circumstances, but that they are in fact false.
 We note again that Kripke points out that a priori truths and necessary truths are often conflated - they are not even of the same "kind" of truth.